Nofit State Circus: Lexicon

 LEXICON was the first production created in the Big Top with seating and staging, marking a new chapter in the company's touring work following on from the immersive shows BIANCO and TABÚ.
 The show premiered in Newcastle-Under-Lyme as part of the Circus 250, the 250th anniversary of modern circus.
 The show was directed again by Firenza Guidi, who described the show as "a world inhabited by quiet misfits and furious poetry, a world of magic, laughter and lightness".

 LEXICON's touring was interrupted by the COVID-19 pandemic in 2020, and returned for one final run of shows over Christmas 2021 and January 2022 where it was one of the few performances allowed to take place in Cardiff due to the Welsh Government's restrictions.

 Sabotage

-SABOTAGE is the newest and current show touring in the company's big top, directed by Firenza Guidi and the first to be created and touring post-pandemic.
+SABOTAGE was the second show to tour in the company's big top, directed by Firenza Guidi and was the first to be created and tour post-pandemic.
 The show was created in Haverfordwest and premiered in West Wales, with the Western Telegraph saying "Sabotage encapsulates the joy and the pain of what it means to be human".
 The show has toured extensively across the UK and was the company's first show to head to Europe in 2023, touring Lyon, Antwerp and Prague.